Meera-Mohanan/E-Commerce-Website/README.md

 # E-Commerce-Website
   ![MIT license](https://img.shields.io/badge/license-MIT-blue)
   ## Description

-Back end for an e-commerce site taking a working Express.js API and configured it to use Sequelize to interact with a MySQL database..
+   Back end for an e-commerce site taking a working Express.js API and configured it to use Sequelize to interact with a MySQL database.

   ## Table of Contents
   * [installation](#installation)